 Have you surfed the web and felt like a company was following you everywhere you go?
-You skip from CNN, to Facebook, to your favourite celebrity gossip site, and everywhere you look you see a banner ad for one company?
+You skip from CNN to Facebook, to your favorite celebrity gossip site, and everywhere you look you see a banner ad for one company?

 Seems pretty impressive, right?
 That company must have a huge ad budget and be doing well if it can afford ads on all these major websites!
 If you’re not aware of what retargeting is, it can definitely be impressive